Patesz22/Neuro_marbles/Readme.md

 * action for "exit to main menu" after results
 * ~~action for "next random race" after results~~
 * make the code "neuro proof"
+* send context on what's happening in game, so neuro can sort of "commentate"
 * add modifier actions
   * I've seen a SetGravity function eg.
 * action for kicking player(s) + send neuro context on joined players